 Start by sitting upright with your feet stretched out in front of you.

-Slowly bend both knees, bring your left heel close to your right hip and stack you’re right knee over left may your foot should be against the outside left it and your feet pointing out the sites with your feet flexed to protect your knees.
+Slowly bend both knees, bring your left heel close to your right hip and stack you’re right knee over your left.
+Your foot should be against the outside left it and your feet pointing out the sites with your feet flexed to protect your knees.

 With this pose, you’re working to eventually have both knees stop directly above one another.